Personal Data Protection Policy

 - Personal data processing is necessary for the protection of the economic and financial interests of the State in relation to budget, tax and financial issues

-In the event of a mismatch between the provisions of the KVKK and other relevant legislation and this Policy, the provisions of the KVKK and other relevant legislation shall be applied first.
+In the event of a mismatch between the provisions of the POPD and other relevant legislation and this Policy, the provisions of the POPD and other relevant legislation shall be applied first.

 We would like to remind you that we may make updates to this Policy due to regulatory provisions that may change over time and changes to our company policies.
 We will publish the most up-to-date version of the Policy on our website.